 - Assess the potential effects of construction activities on existing traffic, preferred traffic routes and road conditions.
-This assessment should take account of amenity and accessibility impacts on adjoining residents and in nearby townships, environmental effects arising from such works and physical impacts on the road infrastructure.
-Effects with and without an on-site quarry should be considered. - Identify any additional road works / upgrades (including for internal access tracks) required to accommodate the project traffic during the construction stage (including having consideration of the type of vehicles) and any significant environmental effects arising from such works. - Assess the potential effects to traffic and roads during operation and decommissioning of the project.
+This assessment should take account of amenity and accessibility impacts on adjoining residents and in nearby townships, environmental effects arising from such works and physical impacts on the road infrastructure. - Identify any additional road works / upgrades (including for internal access tracks) required to accommodate the project traffic during the construction stage (including having consideration of the type of vehicles) and any significant environmental effects arising from such works. - Assess the potential effects to traffic and roads during operation and decommissioning of the project.

-• Identify the required road upgrades to accommodate construction traffic and additional road maintenance regime to address adverse impacts from project construction (including with reference to potentially limited construction windows due to project area's climate).

-- Describe and evaluate the proposed traffic management and safety principles to address changed traffic conditions during construction of the project, covering (where appropriate) road safety, temporary or permanent road diversions, different traffic routes, site access points, hours of use, vehicle operating speeds, types of vehicles and emergency services provisions. - Describe consultation undertaken with Moyne Shire Council and VicRoads, to coordinate scheduled roadworks and upgrades and additional roadworks and upgrades required for project traffic.
+- Identify the required road upgrades to accommodate construction traffic and additional road maintenance regime to address adverse impacts from project construction (including with reference to potentially limited construction windows due to project area's climate). - Describe and evaluate the proposed traffic management and safety principles to address changed traffic conditions during construction of the project, covering (where appropriate) road safety, temporary or permanent road diversions, different traffic routes, site access points, hours of use, vehicle operating speeds, types of vehicles and emergency services provisions. - Describe consultation undertaken with Yarriambiack Shire Council and Department of Transport and Planning, to coordinate scheduled roadworks and upgrades and additional roadworks and upgrades required for project traffic.